Top 10 Best Estate Cars

 1. SKODA Superb

-The interior is well laid-out past its seating layout too.
-The dash is clean, with a neat infotainment hub at the centre.
+Inside is well laid-out past its seating layout too.
+The dash is clean, with a neat infotainment screen at the centre.
 And what’s even better is that the system is easy to use.

 It’s not the quietest estate car in terms of wind and road noise, but hey – we had to find something negative to say about the Superb.